permasean/order-management-poc/apps/web/README.md

 - `reviewOrder` — Calls the Order Management API to submit a review decision
 - `downloadWorkOrderPdf` — Generates PDF on first request, caches to local storage, returns base64 for download

 Closeout and cancel write directly to the database via `transitionOrder()`.
-Review decisions go through the management API because they need to complete Trigger.dev wait tokens.
+Review decisions go through the management API because they need to signal the Temporal workflow.

 ## Environment Variables